 When there aren’t enough good bacteria in your gut, the bad bacteria will take over and cause a range of digestive problems including feeling bloated, IBS, diarrhea, constipation, and heartburn.
 The good bacteria in your gut are extremely important in helping you to digest food, so it’s not surprising that an imbalance can lead to bloating.
 Adding a daily probiotic to your diet can help with this by rectifying the imbalance.

 Our Digestive Aid Supplement Can Help!

 Once you have identified the cause of your bloating it will be much easier to get it under control.
 In the meantime, our Digestive Aid supplement will speed up the breakdown of trigger foods to provide you with instant relief.
-You can start treating your bloating right now with our special 30% discount for readers of the Terra Health Essentials blog!
-Avail of your 30% off by using the code: bloatingsolution30 when placing your order.
+You can start treating your bloating right now with our special 30% discount.
+Use the code: bloatingsolution30 when placing your order.